sevora/blog/_posts/2025-01-02-recent-projects-for-finals.markdown

 This Ramble project isn't new if you've seen my other entries which is about a social media application.
 For this one we've provided a mobile client and I extended the server functionality to support the upload of images.
 It is a step closer to a social media site.
 The source code is on [Github](https://github.com/sevora/ramble).

 ## Regex to FA
 This is a very specific project and its mainly concerned with automatons.
 So, it's more of a computer science heavy topic.
 This mobile and web application can draw the finite automaton diagrams in real-time locally as you input the valid regular expression.

+I wrote this first on the web as I'm more used to the native HTML5 Canvas API.
+Flutter being some sort of project that uses Javascript behind the scenes as well has an extremely similar API with just some quirks.
+This made the development faster.
+The source code is on [Github](https://github.com/sevora/regex-to-fa).

 <video style="width: 90%;" autoplay controls>
   <source src="/assets/videos/regex-to-fa.mp4" type="video/mp4">